lucasherediadv/diceware_passphrase_generator/README.md

 ## What is the diceware method?

 The Diceware method is a simple and effective way to generate strong and memorable passphrases.
 It involves rolling dice to generate a sequence of random numbers, which are then used to look up words in a list.
-By combining several words from the list, you can create a passphrase that is both easy to remember and difficult to guess
+By combining several words from the list, you can create a passphrase that is both easy to remember and difficult to guess.

 ## Why use the diceware method?